octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ## About the raffle contract
 A raffle is a game of chance that distributes a winning prize.

 The organizer is in charge of defining a jackpot and selling tickets that will either be winners or losers.
-In our case, there is only one winning ticket.
+In the case of our example, there is only one winning ticket.

 Fig.3 represents our smart contract.

 ![](../../static/img/smartpy/raffle_schema.svg)
 <small className="figure">FIGURE 3: Raffle contract</small>

-Three entrypoints allow to interact with the contract:
+Three entrypoints allow interaction with the contract:

 - **open_raffle** can only be called by the administrator.
-During this call, he sends the jackpot amount to the contract, defines a closing date, indicates the number of the winning ticket (in an encrypted way), and declares the raffle open.
+During this call, he sends the amount of the jackpot to the contract, defines a closing date, indicates the number/identity of the winning ticket (in an encrypted way), and declares the raffle open.
-- **buy_ticket** allows anone to buy a ticket for 1 tez and take part in the raffle.
+- **buy_ticket** allows anyone to buy a ticket for 1 tez and take part in the raffle.
 - **close_raffle** can only be called by the administrator.
-It allows to close the raffle and to send the jackpot to the winner.
+It closes the raffle and sends the jackpot to the winner.

-//TODO: I don't understand.
-In a raffle, the jackpot is made from the funds of selling the tickets.
-In our case, the administrator sends the jackpot amount himself even before selling tickets, it's weird.
-Why such design?

 ### Get started
 This section illustrates the coding of the smart contract in the [online editor](https://smartpy.io/ide) proposed by _SmartPy_.
-You can however use your favorite IDE instead as described above.
+You can however use your favourite IDE instead as described above.

 #### Create your contract
 Create a new contract in the online editor and name it _Raffle Contract_.